-You have the right to have a good enough standard of living.
+I have the right to have a proper house, food and clothing.

 Article 27 of the UNCRC says that children and young people should be able to live in a way that helps them reach their full physical, mental, spiritual, moral and social potential.